Foreign Miners' Tax Act of 1850

 The Foreign Miners' Tax Act of 1850 (official name An Act for the better regulation of the Mines and the government of foreign Miners, nickname the miserable law of 20 piastres) was an Act passed by the United States state of California in 1850, imposing a tax of $20/month on foreign miners.
-The Act was repealed in 1851, and subsequently replaced by the Foreign Miners' License Tax Act of 1852, that charged $4/month.
+The Act was repealed in 1851, and subsequently replaced by the Foreign Miners' License Tax Act of 1852, that charged $3/month.
 Both were in response to public dislike of Chinese miners.

 Background

-In 1848, the Mexican–American War concluded and Alta California (that includes the modern U.S. state of California, plus nearby regions) became part of the United States.
+In 1848, the Mexican–American War concluded and Alta California (that includes the modern US state of California, plus nearby regions) became part of the United States.
 At around the same time, gold was discovered in California, leading to an influx of miners into California, both from within the United States, and from other regions, primarily China and Latin America (including Mexico, Peru, and Guatemala).
-This was the beginning of the California Gold Rush.
+This was the beginning of the California gold rush.

 The competition from foreign miners would lead to resentment among the white miners, leading to calls to limit foreign competition in mining.

 On December 20, 1849, Peter Hardeman Burnett became the first Governor of the state of California.
 Burnett was a proponent of the state's exclusionary policies towards foreign miners, and in particular Chinese ones (he would later support the Chinese Exclusion Act, and also pushed for blacks to leave the state of California or face public flogging).